 #1 - While our enforcement efforts are active and ongoing, including being one of the agencies involved in the first heroin case prosecuted under state RICO statutes, there is no way we can enforce our way out of this problem.
 Enforcement is an important part, but must be combined with education and prevention.
 Below is a video of the news conference from the arrests.

-#4 - The DuPage Chief's of Police Association, along with DuPage Health Department officials, will be working with the local prescribers of pain medication (doctors, dentists, etc.) to educate them about the possible negative consequences of the over-prescribing of opiate based pain medicatations where situations could be treated with other non-opiate based pain medications.
+#4 - The DuPage Chief's of Police Association, along with DuPage Health Department officials, continue to work with the local prescribers of pain medication (doctors, dentists, etc.) to educate them about the possible negative consequences of the over-prescribing of opiate based pain medicatations where situations could be treated with other non-opiate based pain medications.
 Opiate based pain medications that have been identified as being abused include: Vicodin, Norco (hycrocodone), Oxycontin, Percocet (oxycodone), Duragesic (fentanyl), Dilaudid, Exalgo (hydromorphone) and Astramorph, Avinza (morphine).
 There are frequently situations where these types of prescriptions may be used without incident, but we feel it is important that prescribers are aware of the growing trend of overuse and eventual overdose or progression to heroin.

 #5 - As part of the education effort, a video has been produced of an interview with a recovering heroin addict from DuPage County.
 Nick was a successful athlete, a family person, and began his road to addiction after receiving a opiate based prescription after suffering a sports injury.
 He didn't wake up one day and decide to try heroin.
 The video is seen below and is an important segment for you to watch.
 At approximately 30 minutes long, take the time to hear what he and his mom went through.
 Their story is compelling.
 Maybe this can save the life of someone you love.
 This video will be broadcast on our local channels, and Nick will be participating in the community education events throughout the county.